jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 Asyncio basics: Coroutine
 =========================

-If **foo** calls a coroutine and waits for the result, it becomes a croutine.
+If **foo** calls a coroutine and waits for the result, it becomes a coroutine.

 .. code-block:: python